nicolad/crypto-scanner-agent/README.md

 ```bash
 ./run.sh
 ```
 Runs the service locally using `shuttle run` and the `Secrets.toml` file in the repository root.
-After the server starts, open `http://localhost:8000/` in your browser to access the web UI served from `static/index.html`.
+The script automatically opens `http://localhost:8000/` in your default browser, loading the web UI served from `static/index.html`.

 ```bash
 ./deploy.sh